 A small business loan can offer the cash you need to get started or provide that extra push to take your business to next level.
-Taking out a loan isn’t right for every small business—but if it makes sense for you, a business loan can be an invaluable way to grease the financial wheels of your business.
+Taking out a loan has its pros and cons, and isn’t right for every small business—but if it makes sense for you, a business loan can be an invaluable way to grease the financial wheels of your business.

 If that sounds like just what your business needs, you have this guide to help you make it happen.

 The information and tips shared on this blog are meant to be used as learning and personal development tools as you launch, run and grow your business.
 While a good place to start, these articles should not take the place of personalized advice from professionals.
 As our lawyers would say: “All content on Wave’s blog is intended for informational purposes only.
 It should not be considered legal or financial advice.”
 Additionally, Wave is the legal copyright holder of all materials on the blog, and others cannot re-use or publish it without our written consent.